-We also welcome anyone with personal experience or an interest in forced marriage (including survivors, family members and community leaders) to potentially contribute to our podcast and co-designed resources.
-To discuss how you can get involved, please express your interest via the link below.
+We welcome anyone with experience or an interest in forced marriage (including survivors, family members and community leaders) to potentially contribute to our project.
+To discuss how you can get involved, please express your interest via the contact details below below.

 We are committed to inclusive practice and welcome participants from diverse genders, sexualities, ages, abilities, cultures, ethnicities and religions.